 Company witness Duncan stated that even though DEC and its contractor had implemented FME control efforts prior to the outage, and FME technicians inspected tools, including the hoist (i.e. the "come-along"), prior to entry into the FMEZ, the extensive searches were reasonable and appropriate to assure that the missing parts were not in the generator.
 In doing so, the Company talked to the craft laborer and the FME technician who inspected the hoist prior to its entry into the FMEZ.
-The FME technician who inspected the tool prior to entry into the FMEZ stated that he performed the inspection and that he understood his training and the FME procedures regarding checking tools for loose parts; however, he could not specifically recall whether the nut and lockwasher were present or missing when the hoist entered the FMEZ.
+The FME technician who inspected the tool prior to entry into the FMEZ stated that he performed the inspection and that he understood his training and the FME procedures regarding checking tools for loose parts; however, he could not specifically recall whether the nut and lockwasher were missing when he logged the hoist.
+The technician could not recall whether the nut and lockwasher were present or missing when the hoist entered the FMEZ.
 Therefore, DEC could not rule out the possibility that the parts were in the FMEZ.
 Only in hindsight, after the search and the uneventful startup and operation of the generator, did DEC know that the missing parts may well have been missing prior to the hoist's entry into the FMEZ.